 Avoid disturbing asbestos materials yourself — there are no significant health risks if materials containing asbestos are tightly bound in products and in good condition; sealed behind walls and floorboards; isolated in an attic; and left undisturbed

-Before doing any major renovations, remodelling or demolitions, reduce your risk of exposure in the home by hiring a professional to test for asbestos
+Before doing any major renovations, remodeling or demolitions, reduce your risk of exposure in the home by hiring a professional to test for asbestos

 If asbestos is found, hire a qualified asbestos removal specialist to get rid of it before beginning work